Mpumalanga, South Africa, 10:50 p.m. (GMT 20:50), Saturday,

-Underground Coal Gasification power plant
+January 20, 2007: The first Underground Coal Gasification plant in the

 Since 2002, a co-firing εUCG™ power project has been under development in South Africa by project owner Eskom Holdings Ltd and technology provider Ergo Exergy.
 Fuel to the 4,200 MWe, coal-fired power plant was supplied by an underground coal mine with a design capacity of 15 million t/a.
 The mine that was targeting a 3.5 meter-thick coal seam, at a depth of approximately 300 m, was closed and abandoned due to frequent dolerite intrusions in the coal.